Generic Name: dexbrompheniramine/acetaminophen (DEX-brome-fen-IR-a-meen/a-SEET-a-MIN-oh-fen)

 - If you have any questions about Dologen caplets, please talk with your doctor, pharmacist, or other health care provider.

-- Dologen caplets is to be used only by the patient for whom it is prescribed.
+- Dologen caplets are to be used only by the patient for whom it is prescribed.
 Do not share it with other people.

 - If your symptoms do not improve or if they become worse, check with your doctor.